fileturn/fileturn_gem/README.md

 		:type => "WordToPdf"
 	)

 Thats all you have to do to convert files.
 Upon calling that, your file will be queued for converting.
+If there is an error queuing your file, an exception with base class of `FileTurn::FileTurnError` will be thrown.

+Working with errors:

+	begin
+		file = FileTurn::Conversion.process!(
+			:file => File.open("localfile.doc"),
+			:type => "WordToPdf"
+		)
+	rescue FileTurn::FileTurnError => ex
+		# conversion queueing failed
+	end

 ### How will i know when my conversion is done?